 THE QUEEN’S VISITS TO TASMANIA

-Queen Elizabeth II is Britain’s longest serving monarch, serving from 6 February 1952, making tomorrow her platinum jubilee.
-Queen Elizabeth II’s reign commenced with the longest tour of the Commonwealth she has completed, visiting the West Indies, Oceania, Asia and Africa between November 1953 and May 1954.
+Queen Elizabeth II was Britain’s longest serving monarch, serving from 6 February 1952 until 8 September 2022.
+She commenced her reign by embarking on a historic tour of the Commonwealth between November 1953 and May 1954, with Australia being a stop on a journey that also included the West Indies, Oceania, Asia and Africa .
 This was to be the first time a reigning monarch had set foot on Tasmanian soil.

-In honour of the Platinum Jubilee tomorrow, I’m taking a closer look at the Queen’s first tour of Tasmania in 1954.
+In commemoration of her Platinum Jubilee, let’s take a look at Queen Elizabeth II’s first Tasmanian tour in 1954.

 Tasmania, and Australia more widely, was only one stop on what was a long (and no doubt challenging) tour of the Commonwealth.
 The Queen was young (around 28 years of age); had had her life change with the death of her father only two years prior; and her two small children – Prince Charles and Princess Anne – remained at home separated from her for around six months.